 I’m Ilana Walder-Biesanz, a product manager, writer, and performer currently based in San Francisco.

-I work as an Associate Product Manager at Yahoo, where I am on the Gemini team.
+I work as an Senior Product Manager at Yahoo, where I am on the Gemini advertising team.
 I was previously at Microsoft as a Program Manager Intern on Office.
 I earned my undergraduate degree in Systems Engineering with a particular emphasis on software and user-oriented design, which led me to product and program management.
 As a PM, I get to draw on my technical background but focus on user experience and the larger business case for products.
 Like most engineers, I sometimes spend my free time working on technical projects of varying usefulness.

 While I have now returned to the tech world, my academic journey didn’t end there.
 I’ve done research in psychology and philosophy, and I earned a Master’s degree in European Literature and Culture at the University of Cambridge.
 I followed that with a Fulbright year of opera and theater studies in Germany, which I blogged about here.
 My areas of research span Italy, Germany, Austria, Spain, and England from the 1500s to the present and touch on philosophy, history, poetry, plays, novels, and opera.
 I’ve written about some of these topics for both academic and popular audiences.